-Our plan covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+We cover all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan or services obtained out of network and were not authorized, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-For example, you may have to pay the full cost of any skilled nursing facility care you get after our Plan's payment reaches the benefit limit.
-Once you have used up your benefit limit, additional payments you make for the service do not count toward your annual out-of-pocket maximum.
+Any amounts you pay after the benefit has been exhausted will not count toward the maximum out-of-pocket amount.